facebook/ThreatExchange/hasher-matcher-actioner/webapp/README.md

-# Copyright (c) Facebook, Inc. and its affiliates.
-All Rights Reserved

 # Getting started with the hasher-matcher-actioner webapp

 This project requires [npm](https://www.npmjs.com/get-npm) be installed.
 Once installed `npm install` from within this directory should enable usage of the scripts referenced below.